-An organisation may possess enormous capital, good organisational structure, highly trained manpower.
-But if the staff do not relate properly to one another, then problems may likely occur frequently and retard corporate performance.
+An organisation may possess enormous capital, good organisational structure, highly trained manpower but if the staff do not relate properly to one another, then problems may likely occur frequently and retard corporate performance.
 And so it is with a team.
 As discussed earlier, a team can be made up of people from different units and backgrounds.
 It is therefore, very important that at all times, managers should be aware of the need to build and maintain good interpersonal relationship with their subordinates, bosses and peers within the organisation.
-Put simply, interpersonal relations are the way and manner people get along with one another.
+Put simply, interpersonal relations are the way people get along with one another.
 It could be the relationship between one person and another or between one group of persons (e.g. staff) and another group of persons.
 If people are friendly and understanding, then good interpersonal relations develop and everyone performs his or her tasks properly.
+Practically, it has been observed that poor interpersonal relationship from one employee can reck havoc in the organization if not properly handled.